Jabra Elite 25e headphones take orders from Siri or Google Now

 The Elite 25e comes in black and is available around the world.
 In the UK it's on sale for £70, which works out to roughly $90 or AU$115 -- exact prices may vary.

-The new headphones follow the current Jabra Elite Sport ($249.99 at Amazon.com), excellent wireless earbuds that give Apple's AirPods ($249.00 at Amazon Marketplace) a run for their money in comfort and battery life.
+The new headphones follow the current Jabra Elite Sport (£189.97 at Amazon.co.uk), excellent wireless earbuds that give Apple's AirPods (£159.00 at Apple) a run for their money in comfort and battery life.
 Compared to the discreet, completely wire-free Elite Sport earbuds the Elite 25e's collar looks a bit dorky, but gives you the option to make hands-free phone calls.

-The headphones ($149.95 at Amazon Marketplace) are attached to a neckband with bendy bits that flex so you can fit it around your neck.
+The headphones (£274.99 at Amazon.co.uk) are attached to a neckband with bendy bits that flex so you can fit it around your neck.
 The whole setup is water-resistant and the mic is protected from the wind so you can both listen to music and make calls while out and about or while sweating in the gym.

 Jabra claims you'll get a decent 18 hours of battery life out of the 25e from a single charge, which is a day of heavy use or even longer if you only listen for short periods.